eriksank/blog/README.md

 6. Rice theorem

 It is a framework of provable impossibilities that bedevil the world of mathematics and the wider world of knowledge.
 The consequences of the combination of these theorems actively seek to sabotage us.
+I love reading and writing about it.
+It is always a pleasant exercise in disaster-zone tourism.

 ## 3. Bitcoin security